2010 Asia JusticeMakers Fellow, Georgia

 Almost simultaneously, she became a member of the Kutaisi branch of the Georgia Young Lawyers’ Association, one of the premiere legal bodies in Georgia.
 She became involved in their programs, conducting human rights monitoring and reporting, as well as overseeing legal education projects.
 In 2009, she was appointed a member of the Board.

-Nana used her $5,000 JusticeMakers Fellowship to create a resource center for juvenile justice reform, which will include a database of statistics, domestic and international legislation, and contact details of qualified lawyers.
-Coordinating with the Georgia Young Lawyers Association, the resources will be publicly available, and marketed specifically towards relevant NGOs and communities with a high rate of juvenile offenders.
-She will also design and distribute guidelines and brochures on juvenile justice and the rights of juvenile detainees to key legal stakeholders.
-These trainings targeted capacity building and specialized skills-training in order to improve the legal protections of juvenile offenders.
+Nana has created a resource center for juvenile justice reform, which includes a database of statistics, domestic and international legislation, and contact details of qualified lawyers.
+Coordinating with the Georgia Young Lawyers Association, the resources are publicly available, and marketed specifically towards relevant NGOs and communities with a high rate of juvenile offenders.
+She also designed and distributed guidelines and brochures on juvenile justice and the rights of juvenile detainees to key legal stakeholders.
+These training’s targeted capacity building and specialized skills-training in order to improve the legal protections of juvenile offenders.
 In addition, a registry of lawyers for juvenile cases were created.

 Ms Chapidze successfully created the resource center at the “Georgian Young Lawyers Association” for juvenile justice reform which included a database of statistics, domestic and international legislation and contact details of qualified lawyers.